applejag/notes-old/people/juval-lowy/allure-of-the-free-lunch.md

 > "Nothing worse than responding 'We will fix it.
 No sweat!'"

+## Alchemists

+Alchemism is an old profession to turn dirt into gold.
+This has never been proven by anyone, and yet there was enourmous amount of resources put into the subject by any lord and country to hire alchemists to turn dirt into gold.

+It can be suggested that it is in our nature to find the "silver bullet" that will make us rich without working.

+Doing #[[functional-decomposition]] is equivalent to the olden alchemists, and is therefore why it will be increadibly difficult (if not impossible) to convince your teammates that functional decomposition is bad.

+## The most famous alchemist of them all

+Isaac Newton spent years of his life searching for the philosophers stone, just because of the allure of the free lunch.

 ## References

 - J. Löwy (January 27, 2021), *"Righting Software - System Design"* [Workshop],